List of relevant configuration files¶

 - This configuration file contains configuration settings specific to the Yvva

-Runtime Environment that effect the
+Runtime Environment that are shared by all Yvva components, namely the

-mod_yyvaApache module and the
+mod_yyvaApache module, the

 yvvacommand line shell.